Will CNL put nuclear reactor components in the NSDF?

 8 January 2022

 Back several years ago when we were beginning to mobilize to oppose the giant Ottawa River radioactive waste mound (NSDF), a colleague suggested submitting an environmental petition to the Auditor General.
-These petitions are unlike classical petitions.
 The Environmental Petitions process is a formal means (covered in the Auditor General Act), whereby citizens can submit questions to government officials about environmentally important issues.
 The OAG mediates the process and the officials are required to answer the questions within a 120 day time frame.

 The NSDF proposal was (and is) so substandard and irresponsible, that it prompted a series of petitions to the AG from Concerned Citizens and various colleagues and NGOs.